-Although I’m best known for my books and teachings on Yoga and mental health, Yoga for Depression (Broadway Books) and Yoga Skills for Therapists (W.W.
-Norton), my passion, ever-since I picked up a pencil in the second grade to write a book like the ones I loved (those Dana Sisters and Nancy Drew mystery series), was to write fiction.
+Although I’m best known as a yoga therapist for my books and teachings on Yoga and mental health, Yoga for Depression (Harmony Books), Yoga Skills for Therapists (W.W.
+Norton), and my new card deck Yoga for Your Mood (Sounds True), my passion, ever since I picked up a pencil in the second grade, was to write a book with a character like Nancy Drew who could transport me to a world beyond my suburban bedroom.
 I grew up in Pittsburgh before it was green and beautiful.
 Like the darkened riverfront lit by the coal fires of J & L Steel, my world view was bleak.
 I read to find a brighter place in other worlds, and I wanted to write books that could meet that bleakness and transcend it.
 In pursuit of that desire, I returned to school, earning the Master of Fine Arts in literary fiction from Bennington College Writing Seminars in 2000.

 My short fiction and poetry appeared in numerous literary journals.
 I received the Allen Tate Memorial Award for the Short Story and was a finalist for the William Faulkner Award for the Novel and for the Heekin Group Foundation Fellowship for the novel-in-progress.
 I also received Second Place, in the Writer’s Digest Writing Competition for Literary Fiction.